 Tip # 4: The exact time the sun rises varies.

-Do you come to the sunrise, look ahead to see exactly when the sun is rising.
+Do you participate at the Borobudur Sunrise Tour, look ahead to see exactly when the sun is rising.
 That varies a lot depending on the season.

 Tip # 5: Have a look at the weather forecast!